Music of Chrono Trigger: Chrono Trigger Original Soundtrack (2009 release)

 Chrono Trigger Original Soundtrack is a Square-Enix re-release of the Chrono Trigger Original Sound Version soundtrack that was made available for purchase on July 29, 2009.
 This soundtrack corresponds to the Nintendo DS version of Chrono Trigger, with different instrumentation from the original Super NES version.
-This 3 disc soundtrack contains additional tracks that were not included on the original release, as well as a bonus DVD.

-The track lengths for a number of tracks on all three discs are different than the Original Sound Version release.
-On the first disc, tracks 24-27 are new arranged version tracks that were included as the music from those tracks corresponded to the video animated sequences that were added originally on the PlayStation version.
-The same applied to tracks 25–27 on the second disc and tracks 18–24 on the third disc.

-The Bonus DVD included a special Mitsuda interview and two music videos for the tracks that were on the Orchestra Extra album: "Chrono Trigger ~Orchestra Version~" and "Chrono Trigger Medley ~Orchestra Version~".
+The 3-disc soundtrack contains additional tracks from the PlayStation version of the game, some of which were included in the 1999 Chrono Trigger Original Soundtrack album, as well as a bonus DVD containing an interview with Mitsuda and music videos for the two tracks that were on the Orchestra Extra mini-album.

-The asterisk indicates the additional tracks that were not in the original Original Sound Version.
+The album was well-received by RPGFan reviewer Patrick Gann, who regarded it as the most definitive release of music from the game.
+He suspected, however that the main purpose of the album was to publish a version by Square Enix's own label rather than the original's NTT Publishing, and concluded that the additional tracks did not make the album worth getting for people who already had the original.